Discovery & Collections

 Note: A taxpayer may simultaneously apply for Real Estate Tax Relief and Personal Property Tax Relief using the combined application form.
 If more than one vehicle is owned, the City will apply the benefit to the vehicle with the highest assessment, subject to certain guidelines.

-Tax Services & Enforcement assists taxpayers with preparing current year Virginia State Income Tax returns.
+Discovery & Collections assists taxpayers with preparing current year Virginia State Income Tax returns.
 There is currently no assistance available for preparing federal income tax.

 Any person wishing to receive assistance must meet the following criteria:

 - He or she must be a resident or employee of the City of Alexandria; and

 - He or she must have a completed federal income tax return for the year in question.